-On 7 June 2017, Nieuwspoort, together with NIMD and other partners, will organize a debate on the best way forward for the Netherlands regarding the conflicts in the Middle East region.
+On 7 June 2017, Nieuwspoort, together with NIMD and other partners, held a debate on the best way forward for the Netherlands regarding the conflicts in the Middle East region.

-Panellists will include Dutch MP Sadet Karabulut, former military and political scientist Martijn Kitzen, journalist Paul Brill and Director of PAX Jan Gruiters.
-They will discuss the opportunities and choices for the Netherlands to promote peace in the Middle East and address the potential role of NGOs in the process.
+Panellists included Dutch MP Sadet Karabulut, former military and political scientist Martijn Kitzen, journalist Paul Brill and Director of PAX Jan Gruiters.
+They discussed the opportunities and choices for the Netherlands to promote peace in the Middle East and addressed the potential role of NGOs in the process.

 This debate is part of a series of events entitled actualiteitendebat hosted by Montesquieu Instituut, Nieuwspoort, ProDemos, and the Filmhuis Den Haag.
 NIMD, PAX and the Grote Midden Oosten Platform are co-hosting the event.

-With our new programme in Jordan starting up, NIMD wants to take this opportunity to share its views and debate the future of the region with other experts and members of the public.
+With our new programme in Jordan starting up, NIMD was pleased to take this opportunity to share its views and debate the future of the region with other experts and members of the public.

-Sign up or find out more (in Dutch) here.
+Find out more or watch the full debate (in Dutch) here.